 Resolution data are available in the Solver object, whose default output is System.out.
 It centralises widely used methods to have comprehensive feedback about the resolution process.
-There are two types of methods: those who need to be called before the resolution, with a prefix show, and those who need to called after the resolution, with a prefix print.
+There are two types of methods: those who need to be called before the resolution, with a prefix show, and those who need to called after the resolution, with a prefix show, and those who need to called after the resolution, with a prefix show.